- Create a merge request

 Merge a merge request

-During the merge request review process, reviewers provide feedback on your merge request.
-When a reviewer decides that the contents of your merge request are acceptable, the reviewer can set auto-merge on it, even if some merge checks are failing.
-When a merge request is set to auto-merge, it merges after all merge checks pass, without more action from you.
+During the merge request review process, reviewers provide feedback on your changes.
+When a reviewer is satisfied with the changes, they can enable auto-merge, even if some merge checks are failing.
+After all merge checks pass, the merge request is automatically merged, without further action from you.

 Close a merge request